adgodinho/adamDb/README.md

 - Easy to use, easy to hack, fast and very lightweight
 - Supported drivers: Sqlite, Mssql, Mysql, Postgresql
-- Requires only PDO
+- Requires only ADOdb
 - Use prepared statements
-- Handle schema migrations
-- Fully unit tested on PHP 5.2 (Testing), 5.3, 5.4, 5.5, 5.6 and 7.0
 - License: MIT

 Requirements
 ------------

 - PHP >= 5.2
-- PDO extension
+- ADOdb extension
 - Sqlite, Mssql, Mysql or Postgresql

 Documentation